simov/purest/README.md

 }
 ```

-With the above configuration you can refresh the user's *access token* for `Asana`:
+With the above configuration you can refresh the user's *access token* for `Asana` like this:

 ```js
 // var asana = new Purest({provider:'asana'})